robotastic/trunk-recorder/README.md

    - **digitalLevels** - the amount of amplification that will be applied to the digital audio.
 The value should be between 1-16.
 The default value is 1.
    - **modulation** - the type of modulation that the system uses.
 The options are *qpsk* & *fsk4*.
 It is possible to have a mix of sources using fsk4 and qpsk demodulation.
    - **squelch** - Squelch in DB, this needs to be set for all convetional systems.
 The squelch setting is also used for analog talkgroups in a SmartNet system.
 I generally use -60 for my rtl-sdr.
 Defaults to 0, which is disabled.
+   - **maxDev** - Allows you to set the maximum deviation for analog channels.
+The default is 4000.
+If you analog recordings sound good or if you have a completely digital system, then there is no need to tough this.
    - **channels** - *(For conventional systems)* an array of the channel frequencies, in Hz, used for the system.
 The channels get assigned a virtual talkgroup number based upon their position in the array.
 Squelch levels need to be specified for the Source(s) being used.
    - **alphatags** - *(Optional, For conventional systems)* an array of the alpha tags, these will be outputed to the logfiles *talkgroupDisplayFormat* is set to include tags.
 Alpha tags will be applied to the *channels* in the order the values appear in the array.
    - **type** - the type of trunking system.
 The options are *smartnet*, *p25*,  *conventional* & *conventionalP25*.